Rajesh-Royal/wp-plugin-creativecommons/CONTRIBUTING.md

 Master branch is for the releases.
 Development will be done in the development branch.
 Occasionally other branches may be available to test new features or play with new ideas, but they may be deleted anytime so don't rely on those branches.
-To start contributing code, checkout the `develop` branch
+To start contributing code, checkout the `develop` branch.

 ### WordPress Coding Standards